conda-forge/postgresql-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libpq, postgresql` can be installed with:
+Once the `conda-forge` channel has been enabled, `libpq, postgresql, postgresql-plpython` can be installed with:

 ```
-conda install libpq postgresql
+conda install libpq postgresql postgresql-plpython
 ```

 It is possible to list all of the versions of `libpq` available on your platform with: